What is Organizational and Business Management? How Do I Manage?

 - Guidelines to Reorganize a Current Organization

 Human Resources Management

 - Training and Development

-Simply put, leading is establishing direction and influencing to follow that direction, and you might be leading yourself, another individual, a group or an organization.
-There are a wide variety of theories, models and styles of leadership, as well as areas of focus, each of which requires somewhat different skills in leadership.
+Simply put, leading is establishing direction and influencing others to follow that direction, and you might be leading yourself, another individual, a group, or an organization.
+There are a wide variety of theories, models, and styles of leadership, as well as areas of focus, each of which requires somewhat different skills in leadership.